-Scientists and public health officials particularly worry about people in high-risk groups.
-So far, older adults and people with underlying health conditions (such as heart or lung disease) appear to face a higher risk of severe disease.
+Scientists and public health officials worry especially about people in high-risk groups.
+So far, older adults and people with underlying health conditions (such as heart disease, asthma and lung disease) appear at risk for a more severe case of COVID-19.

 In several countries, there has been a sudden, big spike in cases.
-If that happens in the United States, COVID-19 patients could have to compete for hospital space with other sick people.
+That has happened in the United States, where COVID-19 patients now have to compete for hospital space with other sick people.
 Too big a spike could overwhelm hospitals.

 So how deadly is the new virus?

 Most cases have been mild.
 Of people who contract the virus, an estimated 3.4 percent die, according to the World Health Organization.
 Officials say the number will probably change as the outbreak continues and will vary from place to place.

 As of April 3, there have been more than 1 million confirmed cases worldwide and more than 55,000 confirmed deaths, according to data from Johns Hopkins University.
 Over 220,000 people are reported to have recovered from the virus.

 For comparison, the 2003 SARS outbreak was far more deadly.
 But because it sickened fewer people overall, its death toll never rose above 774.
 The virus that causes MERS, a disease that still circulates in the Middle East, is even more deadly.
 It kills one in every three people it infects — or 866 people so far.

 The true, overall deadliness of COVID-19 may not be known for a while.
 Researchers will need to find out how many people have been infected but showed no symptoms (or had such mild symptoms they didn’t get tested).

 Who’s most at risk?
 What about young children?

 Early data from China suggested that adults aged 60 or older are most vulnerable.
 More recent data from around the world support that.
 They show that older people, especially those with heart disease and other diseases such as asthma, chronic lung disease or severe obesity, are at higher risk for severe illness.